Kur1sutaru/fantastic_databases_and_where_to_find_them/page6.md

 * a summary table listing the affected gene(s) and their number of tandem splice sites of each type
 * detailed gene specific tables containing information regarding the individual tandem splice sites.

+In the image above, the red sequence is the tandem splice site as well as its exonic or intron flank is shown.
+Lower case letters represent intronic nucleotides, upper case letters are the exonic nucleotides.

 These detailed result tables also provide links to the ESTs/mRNAs for both splice forms as well as links to the UCSC genome browser.
 Result details can be downloaded in csv table format (text, tab separated).